 MIS 204: Introduction to Business Information Systems

 Introduction to the use of information systems in business organizations.
 (3 credits)

 Instruction and practice in writing expository prose that shows sensitivity to audience and purpose.
 (3 credits)

 CAS 352: Organizational Communication

 This course examines the function and structure of communication in both formal and informal situations.
 (3 credits)

 This comprehensive introductory level of study in the field of corporate communication is designed for those who seek to enter this career field.
 It is also applicable for those currently employed in the field without a formal credential.
 Those who hold a degree in another discipline may find that this certificate complements their educational background and provides a new dimension to their résumé.

 Admission to Certificate Program

 All courses are open to high school graduates and to those who have earned a GED.
-There are no prerequisite courses.
-No course transfers will be accepted into this integrated series of customized courses.
 No formal application to Penn State is required, but those interested in enrolling must complete a non-degree enrollment form.